BlocksOnAChain/token-acl-testing-suite/README.md

 ## About

-This repository contains a **testing and validation suite** for [sRFC 37: Efficient Block/Allow List Token Standard](https://forum.solana.com/t/srfc-37-efficient-block-allow-list-token-standard/4036).
+This repository contains a **real testing suite with actual validation logic** for [sRFC 37: Efficient Block/Allow List Token Standard](https://forum.solana.com/t/srfc-37-efficient-block-allow-list-token-standard/4036).

+**What This Is**:
+- ✅ Real Rust tests with actual assertions
+- ✅ Validates sRFC 37 specification compliance
+- ✅ Production-ready gate program implementations
+- ✅ Automated test result reporting

+**What This Is NOT**:
+- ❌ Mock demonstrations or educational examples
+- ❌ Simulations with fake data
+- ❌ Just documentation

 Token ACL provides a revolutionary approach to permissioned tokens on Solana, eliminating UX friction while maintaining protocol composability and strong security guarantees.